lutchobandeira/lutchobandeira.github.io/_posts/2019-04-17-introduction-to-redux-and-its-role-in-modern-javascript-frameworks-such-as-react-and-angular.md

 We will come back to this code later on to implement an asynchronous API call.
 Let's leave the code this way for a while.

-If we want to implement logout, the logic is very similar:
+If we want to implement logout functionality, the logic is very similar:

 <pre class="line-numbers" data-start="1" data-line="15-17"><code class="language-jsx">
 import {